-Mbohtong was a very small village until 10 years ago the Capuchin Friars founded St. Anthony of Padua Comprehensive College to meet the needs of less privileged children of that locality.
-Afterwards, the population of this area gradually increased.
+Mbohtong was a very small village until the Capuchin Friars founded St. Anthony of Padua Comprehensive College 10 years ago to meet the needs of less privileged children of that locality.
+Afterwards, the population of this area has gradually increased.
 The current socio-political crisis which has led to a difficult war in Cameroon has resulted in displacement of many people within and beyond the national territory.
 This has further aggravated the already difficult water situation in this part of the country.
-Recently, due to the war many more people have left town areas seeking refuge in villages.
+Recently, due to the war, many more people have left town areas seeking refuge in villages.
 Some of them have run away from daily shootings and many have lost their homes which have burned down during armed conflicts.
-This led to an increase of the population of Mbohtong from 50 to 400 people.
+This led to an increase in the population of Mbohtong from 50 to 400 people.

-As the population of Mbohtong has drastically changed, the water supply which used to serve 50 people is no longer enough for several hundred.
-The villagers have found two good water sources down the hills of Mbohtong.
-The studies showed that both sources had good water supply and the main issue now is how to channel water from these two sources and provide tanks for people living down the hill.
+As the population of Mbohtong has drastically changed, the water supply which used to serve 50 people was no longer enough for several hundred.
+The villagers have found two good water sources, both of which had good water supply and the main issue was how to channel water from these two sources and provide tanks for people living down the hill.